GuanMiAoo/Fintech_Course_Individual_hw/README.md

 ###

-The dataset obtained by crawler is available at https://github.com/MiccWan/Political-News-Analysis.
+The original code is from https://github.com/MiccWan/Political-News-Analysis and dataset obtained by crawler is also available in this site.